Confidential

 Diligence - standard follow-up

-Regulatory compliance framework - Operating HR AI in states with employment AI laws (CO, IL, NY).
-Request external legal opinion or compliance audit at first renewal.
+Regulatory compliance framework - Operating HR AI in jurisdictions with active or emerging AI-related employment requirements.
+Request documented compliance framework or external legal/compliance review at first renewal.

 Vendor fallback architecture - Consumer-facing recommendation engine depends on single LLM vendor.
 Request contingency documentation at renewal if not provided at bind.